-- First offense: Night detention - Second offense: A five-day suspension of parking from the student lot. - Third offense: A ten-day suspension of parking privileges and a parent conference - Fourth offense or subsequent: Car will be towed at student's expense.
-For repeated violations of the policy, students may also be assigned additional disciplinary measures, including the loss of driving/parking privileges.
+- First offense: Night detention - Second offense: A five-day suspension of parking from the student lot. - Third offense: A ten-day suspension of parking privileges and a parent conference - Fourth offense or subsequent: For repeated violations of the policy, students may also be assigned additional disciplinary measures, including the loss of driving/parking privileges.